seud0nym/tch-gui-unhide/utilities/README.md

 - Protect against loss of root when doing a factory reset, by preserving the password files and dropbear (SSH) configuration
 - Completely remove the Guest Wi-Fi SSIDs, firewall rules/zones, and guest networks

-It does NOT remove the hidden BH-xxxxxx SSID from the DJA0230 or DJA0231, as this is not related to Telstra AIR.
+It does NOT remove the hidden BH-xxxxxx SSID, as this is not related to Telstra AIR.
 It is the wireless backhaul for EasyMesh.
 ```
 Usage: ./de-telstra [options]